darkoperator/Posh-Sysmon/README.md

 If you are running PS 3.0 to 4.0 you can use the PowerShell Gallery also following instruction in [PowerShell Gallery Documentation](https://msdn.microsoft.com/powershell/gallery/readme)

 # Change Log
+## Version 0.7.4
+* Support for Schema 3.3 of Sysmon v6.
+* New function New-SysmonPipeEvent for filtering for named pipeline cration and connection events.
+* Support of PipeEvent in config creation and event type functions.

 ## Version 0.7.3
 * Several bug fixes when creating RawAccess and ProcessOpen rules.